 Island Echo is committed to working within and adhering strictly to the Editors Code of Practice and the NUJ Code of Conduct.
-However, if any person feels we have breached the code in any way and wishes to make a complaint, please submit your complaint, in writing to the editor ([email protected]) in accordance with the following steps.
+However, if you feel we have breached the code in any way and wish to make a complaint, please submit your complaint, in writing, to the editor ([email protected]) in accordance with the following steps.

-- All complaints must include the name and date of the publication, with reference to the specific article in question.
+- All complaints must include the name and date of the publication, with reference to the specific article in question including a URL

 Who can complain?